Accessibility in Office XP

 Display and Readability

-Zoom for readability: In most Office XP programs you can zoom in on your files to make information more readable on the screen.
+Zoom for readability In most Office XP programs you can zoom in on your files to make information more readable on the screen.
 You can also choose to view in high contrast to improve legibility.

-More ways to improve visibility of items on screen:
+See the Help topics for more ways to improve visibility of items on screen:

 - Word 2002—Adjust size, zoom, and format options